bharadwajvyadavalli/fundamental-concepts/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This repository is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments